What Questions Do You Have?

 Can I Setup A Payment Plan?

 Yes.
-With the struggling ecomony, and people losing their jobs, even a simple doctor's visit can be harder to fund.
-For this reason, we have added a service called CareCredit.
-CareCredit is a specialized medical credit card that provides financial relief to our patients through payment plan options, often without interest.
+With the struggling economy, and people losing their jobs, even a simple doctor's visit can be harder to fund.
+For this reason, we can often work out payment arrangement to alleviate any financial stresses for our patients, often without interest.
 This is available at our office, we will handle all of the paperwork for you, and you can be instantly approved!
 You deserve the highest quality care without concerns about your finances....This will make it hassle free if the need arises.
+This will make it hassle free if the need arises.

 Why Do Diabetics Have Foot Problems?